syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/collaborative-editing/using-redis-cache-asp-net.md

 #### Import File

-1. When opening a document, check the redis list for pending operations and get them for the collaborative editing session.
+1. When opening a document, check the Redis cache for pending operations and retrieve them for the collaborative editing session.
-2. If the pending operations already exists, apply them to the WordDocument instance using the `UpdateActions` method before converting it to the SFDT format.
+2. If pending operations exist, apply them to the WordDocument instance using the `UpdateActions` method before converting it to the SFDT format.

 ```csharp
 public string ImportFile([FromBody] FileInfo param)